 Whitening strips are available in chemists and supermarkets.
 They do not offer as much tooth surface coverage and the results can be uneven.

-Whitening toothpastes offer a mild effect on a daily basis.
+Whitening toothpaste offers a mild effect on a daily basis.
 Caution should be taken as they can be abrasive.

 Will I experience tooth sensitivity after whitening?